One day, as I was jogging, and I received a call from my dad. He asked me what I was doing, and I told him I was exercising at a public park.

 He also tried to understand how his fulani daughter, who had studied in the United States, was still wearning the veil and acting like a westerner, in Cameroon.
 LOL.

 He then stopped trying to figure it out and said, laughing: “my daughter, you are a blend of cultures”!

 I absolutely loved what he said because it defines me very well.
 I am a woman from Garoua, Cameroon, went to University of Douala, got a Bachelor from Stephen F. Austin State University in Nagocdoches, Texas, got an MBA from Henderson State University, Arkansas, met people from different backgrounds, and redefined myself over time.

 I am a writer and artist at heart.
-I am expressive and very creative.
-I am also fulani by culture, and Muslim by faith.
+I am expressive.
+I am creative.
+I am fulani and kotoko by culture, I am Muslim by faith.

 In this blog, I invite you to see the world through my eyes.
 There is much that is said about me as a Muslim woman, and so, I am deciding to rewrite the narrative and challenge you beyond your perspective.

 My name is Fatimé Asta (Fatimay_ for my American people out there lol) and I am happy to have you here. 🙂

 Rose Du Sahel